 The mylar bag and oxygen pack can maintain seed viability for up to 25 years.
 Shelf life varies by species: peanuts have the shortest viability due to fat content and should be planted promptly.
-For delayed peanut planting, refrigerator storage in a sealed mason jar covered with a paper bag extends viability up to one year.
 Turnips and radishes typically last 5 years; beans have been documented viable after 100 years.